 Today, August 25, Turner Classic Movies honors Tyrone Power with a full 24 hours of his films as part of its annual Summer Under the Stars celebration in August.
-Click here for more information about Tyrone Power on TCM.
+Click here for the schedule of films.
 Click here for more on Michael and Jill’s Summer Under the Stars blogathon.

 North Star Over My Shoulder: A Flying Life by Bob Buck, Simon & Schuster (2002)

 Being and Becoming by Myrna Loy and James Kotsilibas-Davis, Alfred A. Knopf (1987)

 On Sunset Boulevard: The Life and Times of Billy Wilder by Ed Sikov, Hyperion (1998)

 Lana: the Memories, the Myths, the Movies by Cheryl Crane, Running Press (2008)